 Once again don’t assume that you have no options open to you.
 It will really depend on what financial difficulties you have.
-If it is down to a couple of late payments on your bills, then you will find that a lot more of the lenders will consider you now compared to a couple years ago.
+If it is down to a couple of late payments on your bills, then you will find that a lot more of the lenders will consider you now compared to a couple of years ago.
 Speak to a mortgage adviser who will be experienced at this.
 The mortgage adviser will understand all the different banks and building societies (there are over a hundred!) attitude to debt and late payments, therefore there is a good chance that you will fit one of these lenders criteria.
-Being on the variable rate is very expensive and may be pointless therefore you owe it to yourself to at least investigate if you have other options open to you.
+Being on the variable rate is very expensive and unnecessary therefore you owe it to yourself to at least investigate if you have other options open to you.

 I only have a few years left on my mortgage

 Even if this is the case, there is no reason why you should be on the variable rate.
 The fact that you only have a few years left until your mortgage is repaid probably means that your best option is to stay with your existing lender however still speak to your adviser.
 Your mortgage adviser will be able to see what other lenders will offer you compared to your existing bank or building society.